briancroxall/not-normal/README.md

 # not-normal
-A repository related to my co-authored article in Contemporary Literature about Carol Ann Duffy
+A repository related to my co-authored article in _Contemporary Literature_ about Carol Ann Duffy.

+More coming soon.